THMattos/Aether-zpoint/README.md

 ## 👤 About the Author

-Hi — I'm Thiago de Mattos, and my path to software engineering is driven by curiosity and a commitment to continuous learning.
+Hi — I'm Thiago de Mattos, and my journey into Software Engineering is built on a foundation of data, people, and a deep passion for high-performance technology.

-I spent two years studying Human Resources, where I developed a foundational understanding of organizational behavior and professional communication.
-This background gave me a unique perspective on how technology should ultimately serve people and solve human problems — a mindset I now bring into my technical projects.
+I spent two years studying Human Resources, which shaped my understanding of organizational systems and professional communication.
+However, my true calling was in the technical field.
+To bridge this gap, I completed a Data Analytics Bootcamp at TripleTen, where I mastered the art of turning raw data into actionable insights using Python and modern analytical libraries.

-Currently, I am a Software Engineering student transitioning fully into the world of code and data.
-My focus is on building robust systems, from data analysis pipelines for the automotive market to exploring the frontiers of post-quantum security with my project, Aether-ZPoint.
-I’m a high-performance hardware enthusiast and a dedicated Python developer, constantly bridging the gap between theoretical study and practical, high-impact software.
+Currently, as a Software Engineering student, I am moving beyond data to explore the core of computational systems.
+I am a tech enthusiast—from high-end hardware to the future of computing.
+My current focus is on deepening my coding skills and researching Post-Quantum Security through my project, Aether-ZPoint.
+My goal is to build software that is not only efficient but also prepared for the next generation of technological challenges.

 **What I bring:**